-As described in Note B of the statutory financial statements, the statutory financial statements are prepared by KEMI on the statutory basis of accounting prescribed or permitted by the Department of Insurance of the Commonwealth of Kentucky, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
-The effects on the statutory financial statements of the variances between these statutory basis accounting practices and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material and pervasive.
+As described in Note 2, the statutory financial statements are prepared by KEMI on the basis of the accounting practices prescribed or permitted by the Department of Insurance of the Commonwealth of Kentucky, which is a basis of accounting other than accounting principles generally accepted in the United States of America to comply with the requirements of Department of Insurance of the Commonwealth of Kentucky.
+The effects on the statutory financial statements of the variances between the statutory basis of accounting described in Note 2 and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material and pervasive.